cisagov/ScubaGoggles/docs/installation/DownloadAndInstall.md

 in your environment, please visit the [Python website](https://www.python.org/) for instructions on how to download and install Python.

+A 64-bit operating system is required.
+While Python will run in a 32-bit environment, the Open Policy Agent (OPA) required for ScubaGoggles is only available on 64-bit platforms.

 Depending on the operating system, the command to invoke Python from the command line is either `python` (Windows) or `python3` (linux & macOS, for backward compatibilty with Python version 2).
 You will need access to a command line,